rofirrim/pasko/README.md

 | Nested procedures and functions                        | ❌     |                                                             |
 | pack/unpack required procedures                        | ❌     |                                                             |

+### Areas of improvement

+- The required functions could be represented using a table.
+- We could be using a more idiomatic representation for types.
+- Forward declarations may create unneeded symbols and scopes.
+The scope mechanism could be made more sophisticated.

 ##### I found a bug / I want to contribute

 Please send me an email.